David Ouellet (architect): Secular architecture

 Ouellet was not particularly affected by the external wave of influence which lead to Quebec's architectural revival.
 Most of the work was religious architecture for churches outside major cities or urban areas.
 His rare non-religious styled work includes the interiors of the Maison Terreau Racine in Rue des Remparts, and his design of judge Alexandre Chauveau's row houses in Rue Sainte-Ursule which do, however, resemble presbyteries.

 Political career

-Unlike his rival architects, Ouellet had little interest in politics; his only involvement was when he became an alderman in Ville Montcalm (modern day Candiac) in 1911.
+Unlike his rival architects, Ouellet had little interest in politics; his only involvement was when he became an alderman in Montcalm (since annexed by Quebec City) in 1911.
 He was chairman of the roads and waterworks committee.